 The Growth of the Babies at 35 Weeks

-Though your children do need to put on more weight and grow to a certain height to reach what is medically termed as a full-fledged baby, they are in a pretty good condition to survive without any medical assistance, should you give birth to them in this week itself.
+Though your babies do need to put on more weight and grow to a certain height to reach what is medically termed as a full-fledged baby, they are in a pretty good condition to survive without any medical assistance, should you give birth to them in this week itself.
 They can stay in the same room as yours and would generally be able to breathe easily without any support.
-Despite that, the doctors and nurses would observe your babies frequently to keep a track of their growth outside your womb.
+Despite that, the doctors and nurses would observe your babies frequently to keep track of their growth outside your womb.
 This is why doctors prefer that the babies spend yet another week inside the womb until they reach a proper value of weight and height.

-What is the Size of the Babies?
+What Is the Size of the Babies?

 By the 35th week of pregnancy, your twins or triplets would be the size of a medium-sized melon.
 Their weight and height will continue to increase and that itself makes their chances of surviving outside the womb increase substantially.
 If you were to measure your babies from their crown to their feet, their length would turn out to be as long as 43-45 centimetres by now.
 Similarly, their weight reaches a large value, ranging anywhere between 2.2-2.5 kilograms.

 Most of the changes in the body that you experience in this week of your pregnancy are simply the lasting effects of a pregnancy that has been getting heavier by the passing week and taking quite a toll on your body as a result.